It can be awful when your dog roams around you and smells like metal.

-Bad breath in dogs is usually characterised by a fishy odour rather than a metallic odour.
+Bad breath in dogs is usually characterised by a fishy odor rather than a metallic odor.
 But, if your dog’s gums are bleeding, his breath may have a coppery, metallic stench.
-Because you can say the blood has a metallic odour that is mixed with the breath.
+Because you can say the blood has a metallic odor mixed with the breath.

-Check if you are positive that the metallic odour is coming from your dog’s breath.
+Check if you are optimistic that the metallic odor is coming from your dog’s breath.
 And not from his rare part.
 Then it may be worth inspecting what your dog has chewed or gnawed on.

-Check to make sure that whatever the dog has been chewing on hasn’t harmed his oral health.
+Check to ensure that whatever the dog has been chewing on hasn’t harmed his oral health.
 There should be no lacerations or swelling around the gums.

 It’s best to act immediately with a vet’s concern.
-And corrective dental repair is required to avoid major health issues.
+And corrective dental repair is required to avoid significant health issues.